cosmos/sdk-tutorials/tutorial/buy-name.md

 }
 ```

 First check to make sure that the bid is higher than the current price.
-Then check to see whether the name already has an owner.
-If it does, the former owner will get transferred the money from the `Buyer`.
+Then, check to see whether the name already has an owner.
+If it does, the former owner will receive the money from the `Buyer`.

-If there is no owner, your `nameservice` "burns" (sends to an unrecoverable address) the coins from the `Buyer`.
+If there is no owner, your `nameservice` module "burns" (i.e. sends to an unrecoverable address) the coins from the `Buyer`.

 If either `SubtractCoins` or `SendCoins` returns a non-nil error, the handler throws an error, reverting the state transition.
-Otherwise, using the getters and setters defined on the `Keeper` earlier, set the buyer to the new owner and set the new price to be the current bid before exiting.
+Otherwise, using the getters and setters defined on the `Keeper` earlier, the handler sets the buyer to the new owner and set the new price to be the current bid.

 > _*NOTE*_: This handler uses functions from the `coinKeeper` to perform currency operations.
-If your application is performing currency operations you man want to take a look at the [godocs for this module](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank#BaseKeeper) to see what functions the SDK exposess.
+If your application is performing currency operations you man want to take a look at the [godocs for this module](https://godoc.org/github.com/cosmos/cosmos-sdk/x/bank#BaseKeeper) to see what functions it exposes.

 ### Now that you have your `Msgs` and `Handlers` defined it's time to learn about making the data from these transactions [available for querying](./queriers.md)!